romeovs/react-headers/README.md

 B -> Cache-Control: public; max-age=1d  --+
 ```

-`react-header` has merging algorithms for the headers where it makes sense.
+`react-headers` has merging algorithms for the headers where it makes sense.

+On top of that, `react-headers` provides some niceties such as a nice expiry
+format (`1m`, `1d`, ...) for timeouts and dates and simple interpolations of
+header formats.

 ## Roadmap